knyete/Micropython-scheduler/README.md

 ### Time delay scheduling

 If a thread needs to wait, ideally it should do so by allowing other threads to run for the duration of the delay.
-This is accomplshed as follows:
+This is accomplished as follows:

 ```python
 def mythread():